dineshkumar02/ptor/README.md

 ## Design
 The `ptor` tool designed to validate the `RPO`, `RTO` values after we do the failover/switchover of the instances.
 To use `ptor` tool, we need below two instances.

-1. `PRIMARY_PGDSN` which points to the Tessell Endpoint
+1. `PRIMARY_PGDSN` which points to the primary endpoint
 2. `REPO_PGDSN` which makes a copy of the messages, which parallel workers execute on the `PRIMARY_PGDSN`.
 We need this `REPO_PGDSN` instance, to validate the data loss `RPO` after we perform the switchover/failover.